bertofurth/Seagate-Central-Tips/README.md

 be able to traverse some user's directories but not read the contents.

 ## Admin user home directory creation bug
-Recent versions of Seagate Central firmware have an unfortunate bug whereby when an administrator level user is created, the home directory for that user is set to /home/<username>.
-Earlier versions did not have this problem.
+Recent versions of Seagate Central firmware have an annoying but not catastrophic bug whereby when an administrator level user is created, the home directory for that user is set to /home/username.

 While using /home as the base for home directories is normal on standard Linux systems, it is not workable on a Seagate Central.
-This is because when a Seagate Central is upgraded, the root partition (which houses the home directories) is completely wiped out!
+This is because when a Seagate Central is upgraded, the root partition (which houses the /home directories) is completely wiped out!

 The result of this is that when an admin level user logs in via ssh after